X2Cscope/X2CScope.github.io/docs/scripting/scripting_legacy.md

 ---
 layout: default
-title: Scripting
+title: Scripting (legacy MPLAB X)
-nav_order: 5
+nav_order: 6
 has_children: true
 ---

-# Summary
+# New python implementation!

+The new recommended Python implementation for scripting interfaces can be found at pyx2cscope: https://x2cscope.github.io/pyx2cscope/

+!The documentation below is for the not maintained MPLAB X plugin!

+# Legacy MPLAB X plugin scripting summary:

 X2Cscope can run scripts with the help of Java and netbeans platform.
 It supports Python 2 (Jython engine) and Javascript (Java nashorn engine).